 The time commitment for apprentices is 20-25 hours per week.
 2 of those hours are for the training sessions on Mondays.

 The residency is 21 months; from August of whatever year you start to the May of 2 years following that (e.g. if you begin in August of 2023, you would finish in May of 2025).

 The apprenticeship is 9 months; from August to May of the following year.

 Can I choose my area of ministry service?

 During the interview process, our goal is to learn each candidate well enough to understand their passion and desire for specific ministry areas.
-We respectfully assign interns and apprentices to ministry areas that we believe they would enjoy but would help develop them for their future vocation.
+We respectfully assign apprentices and residents to ministry areas that we believe they would enjoy but would help develop them for their future vocation.
 Though we can’t guarantee specific ministry area assignments, we work diligently to find a ministry coach and serving area that best fits their requests.

 How is this different from being an official staff member at The Summit Church?

 The only difference is that you will not officially be on The Summit Church’s payroll since you will be raising support with Reliant.
 You will be involved in all staff meetings, given staff responsibilities and experiences, and be a recipient of staff benefits (including but not limited to email address, key fob, counseling discounts, and more).